pyepics/pyepics/doc/installation.rst

 For all supported operating systems, pre-built and recent versions of libca and libCom are provided, and will be installed within the python packages directory and used by default.
-Though they will be found by default by pyepics, these librarries will be hard for other applications to find, and so should not cause conflicts with other CA cliet programs.
+Though they will be found by default by pyepics, these libraries will be hard for other applications to find, and so should not cause conflicts with other CA client programs.
 We regularly test with these libraries and recommend using them.
 If you want to not use them or even install them, instructions for how to do this are given below.